 Be sneeze - and cough- courteous.
 Coughing or sneezing into the inner elbow of your arm catches droplets that would otherwise end up in the air or on surrounding surfaces.
 We recommend using a tissue to sneeze or cough into, then toss into the trash to hinder any unneeded exposure.
 COVID-19 is transmitted through droplets, not air, so this is important.

 Masks.
 Adequate infection control practices are of critical importance, which include proper use of personal protective equipment.
 This equipment must be appropriate to the pathogen transmission route that, in the case of SARS-CoV-2, occurs through droplet and contact routes.
-Airborne simulation experiments showed that cotton masks, surgical masks, and N95 masks provide some protection from the transmission of infective SARS-CoV-2 droplets/aerosols; however, medical masks (surgical masks and even N95 masks) could not completely block the transmission of virus droplets/aerosols even when sealed.
+Airborne simulation experiments showed that cotton masks, surgical masks, and KN95 masks or better provide improved protection from the transmission of infective SARS-CoV-2 droplets/aerosols.

 Don't touch your face!
 The easiest way to get sick (with anything) is to move germs from your hands to mucus membranes, like your eyes, nose, and mouth.
 So, if you absolutely need to touch your face, make sure you do so with clean, freshly washed hands.